+1.4.
 Discussion: The NSW government is planning to replace several existing rail lines with "Metro" lines, and in the process convert ownership and operation to private companies.
 This is privatisation by stealth.
-The Science Party does not oppose privatisation or private-public partnerships wholesale; however, the privatisation of lines is substantially different from using a public-private partnership to build new infrastructure.
+We do not oppose privatisation or private-public partnerships wholesale; however, privatisating lines is substantially different from using a public-private partnership to build new infrastructure.
 Sufficient justification of the value of privatising the lines—in terms of the ongoing costs and revenue of the lines, the cost to users and the impact of competition—has not been presented to the public.

-Discussion: The replacement of heavy rail is being presented as an upgrade to newer standards which include automation and safety gates.
-However, while the Science Party supports the creation of new infrastructure and the introductions of automation and safety measures, the Sydney Metro project is replacing a functioning system in many parts of the city instead of extending services to areas which have no rail services.
-Extended closures during the changeover period will also heavily impact users.
+The replacement of heavy rail is being presented as an upgrade to newer standards which include automation and safety gates.
+While the Science Party supports these aims, the Sydney Metro project will replace functioning rail services instead of extending into areas which have no rail services.
+Closures during the changeover period will also heavily impact users.
 For example, the bus replacement service between Epping and Chatswood is expected to last for 7 months.

 Cycling reduces road congestion, improves the environment and improves health.
 It is an excellent way for most people to make trips that are just a little too time-consuming to walk, and which might not be well-serviced by buses, e.g. from home to the nearest train station.
 Cutting down on driving for short trips has the potential to significantly reduce road congestion.